department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/how-to-add-a-dependent.md

 *Note: Will need to confirm if this is changing with the form being added to Vets.gov*

 You can remove a dependent online through eBenefits.
+We'll need more time to process a claim to remove a dependent child than a dependent spouse, but the online process is still much faster than submitting a paper claim.

-If you get divorced and need to remove your spouse, please submit a claim to remove a dependent as soon as possible.
-You don’t have to submit or upload the supporting paperwork into eBenefits. <br>
+**If you get divorced and need to remove your dependent former spouse or a dependent stepchild of your former spouse**, you'll want to submit the claim as soon as possible.
+You don’t have to submit or upload the supporting paperwork into eBenefits.
+This will help to avoid a situation of continuing to receive compensation for these dependents after the divorce and then needing to pay it back by having the money withheld from future checks. <br>
 [Go to eBenefits]( https://www.ebenefits.va.gov/ebenefits/homepage).

 </div>